 Fellows have an opportunity to see and take care of patients undergoing blood and marrow transplantation, which includes patients with hematological cancers, solid tumors, non-malignant hematological disorders and autoimmune diseases.
-He/she learns by attending rounds, conferences, and by reviewing reports with staff physicians on inpatient and outpatient services.
+Fellows learn by attending rounds, conferences, and by reviewing reports with staff physicians on inpatient and outpatient services.

-We are currently accepting applications for the July 1, 2018, start date.
+- We are currently accepting applications for the 2020-21 academic year.

 How to apply:

 Applicants must be board certified in Internal Medicine and have completed a Hematology and Oncology fellowship by the beginning of the academic year.
 Please contact the fellowship coordinator Cheryl Jacobson at 913-588-0348 or firstname.lastname@example.org for application details.

 - Personal Statement

 - Three (3) Letters of Recommendation (from supervising physicians most familiar with your professional development)